35 Best Museums In Paris, From Superstars To Secrets

 There are also plenty of underrated masterpieces there, if you don’t want to vie with selfie sticks.

-You really can’t go to the Louvre without a pre-booked ticket anymore.
-The museum is simply too popular.
-Click here to pre-book a timed entry ticket.
+You really can’t go to the Louvre without a pre-booked timed entry ticket.
+The museum is simply too popular and the lines are epic.

 Because the Louvre is so massive, you might consider booking a guided tour of the museum.
-There are myriad options that vary in length.
-You can book:
+There are myriad options that vary in length:

 central hall of the Musee d'Orsay, which I think is the best museum in Paris